 Self-Education for Death for the Fatherland.
 The excerpted diaries and letters of Udo Kraft (1870-1914)

-The Terezín Diary of Alice Ehrmann, in Salvaged Pages, by Alexandra Zapruder
+The Terezín Diary of Alice Ehrmann, in Salvaged Pages, by Alexandra Zapruder,

-The Freedom of the Migrant, by Vilém Flusser
+The Freedom of the Migrant, by Vilém Flusser,

 The diaries, letters, and documents currently gathering dust in your attic connect you to your own history in a way that a family tree alone cannot.
 These writings may also contain information or first-hand accounts of more general historical interest.
 In any case, they will help you to understand the personal lives of your ancestors and the world in which they moved.
 Because of my background and interests I am uniquely able to help you to place yourself and your family in historical context.

 Presented at the 15th Annual Conference of the

 Presented at the 17th Annual Conference of the

 This Web site was started on March 4, 1996.

-It was last updated on July 2, 2012.
+It was last updated on February 8, 2022.